nfstream/nfstream/README.md

     def on_init(self, packet, flow):
         flow.udps.model_prediction = 0
     def on_expire(self, flow):
-        # You can do the same in op_update entrypoint and force expiration with custom id.
+        # You can do the same in on_update entrypoint and force expiration with custom id.
         to_predict = numpy.array([flow.bidirectional_packets,
                                   flow.bidirectional_bytes]).reshape((1,-1))
         flow.udps.model_prediction = self.my_model.predict(to_predict)